kirakito-projects/SatisfactionJS/README.md

 # Satisfaction.JS -> easy to use
 1. **Satisfaction** allows you to connect it directly without additional tools.
 2. You can use classical and MVVM approaches.
 SF provides functionality for working with properties and commands.
+Decompose your elements on the page.
 3. SF provides flexible page navigation and lazy loading of components, which allows you to create large applications from various components.

 ## SF allows you to easily create large SPAs and other applications